okta/okta-auth-js/docs/idx.md

 #### `idx.poll`

 Resumes saved transaction and fires poll request to Okta API.
 Performs single poll request by default.
-In case `{ refresh: millisecondsInt` } parameter is passed, continues to poll until polling is considered complete by server or session times out. `refresh` value is available through the `nextStep` property of in-progress transaction.
+Front-end clients can pass `{ refresh: millisecondsInt` } parameter, which enables polling to continue until it is considered complete by server or session times out. `refresh` value is available through the `nextStep` property of in-progress transaction.

 #### `idx.getFlow`